Belarus sprinter says punishment awaited her back home - NewsBreak

 In the interview, Tsimanouskaya also expressed worry for her parents, who remain in Belarus.
 Her husband, Arseni Zdanevich, told the AP that he decided to leave the country when Tsimanouskaya told him she wasn’t coming back.

 “It was all very sudden.
-I only had an hour to collect my things," Zdanevich said from Ukraine, where he said he feels safe even though police are investigating whether a Belarus activist's death there was murder.
-He hopes to join his wife in Poland, which is home to a significant Belarusian community.
+I only had an hour to collect my things,” Zdanevich said from Ukraine, where he said he feels safe even though police are investigating whether a Belarus activist’s death there was murder.
+He hopes to join his wife in Poland.

-The couple's fears reflect the lengths the Belarus’ authoritarian government has at times gone to in its crackdown on dissent, including recently diverting a plane to the capital of Minsk and arresting a journalist aboard.
-President Alexander Lukashenko maintained that a bomb threat against the flight forced it to change course, but European officials denounced the move as an act of air piracy.

-Lukashenko appears to have a particular interest in his country’s Olympic team: He and his son, Viktor, have led the Belarus National Olympic Committee for more than 25 years.
-Both were banned from the Tokyo Games by the IOC, which investigated complaints from athletes that they faced intimidation during the crackdown on anti-government protests over the last year.

 The runner said on Instagram that she was put in the 4x400 relay even though she has never raced in the event.
 She was then barred from competing in the 200 meters.